luxfi/evm/plugin/evm/service.md

 `internal-blockchain` namespace.

-This API exists on the C-Chain as well, but in addition to the normal Chain Config returned by the C-Chain `eth_getChainConfig` on `subnet-evm` additionally returns the upgrade config, which specifies network upgrades activated after the genesis. **Signature:**
+This API exists on the C-Chain as well, but in addition to the normal Chain Config returned by the C-Chain `eth_getChainConfig` on `evm` additionally returns the upgrade config, which specifies network upgrades activated after the genesis. **Signature:**

 ```bash